bcgov/design-research-guide/docs/conduct-research.md

 - End the session at the time promised
 - Stop the audio or screen recording device, if using
 - Save your notes
-- Thank the participant for their time and make sure they have your contact information if they have any questions at a later date.
+- Thank the participant for their time
+- Make sure they have your contact information if they have any questions at a later date.

 ## Debrief After the Session